eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 So as soon as the buffer have enough data for the next message it will be parsed and returned from the iterator.

 All messages are decoded using Python's module `struct` which contains functions to convert to and from Pythons values and C structs.
-[Struct](https://docs.python.org/2/library/struct.html) use compact strings as descriptors on what to convert, e.g. `>Ib` reads as "Big-Endian, 4 byte unsigned integer, 1 byte character.
-Note that all messages uses Big-Endian in BitTorrent..
+[Struct](https://docs.python.org/3.5/library/struct.html) use compact strings as descriptors on what to convert, e.g. `>Ib` reads as "Big-Endian, 4 byte unsigned integer, 1 byte character.

+_Note that all messages uses Big-Endian in BitTorrent._

 This makes it easy to create unit tests to encode and decode messages.
 Let's have a look on the tests for the `Have` message: